European rabbit: In Australia and New Zealand

+A rabbit-proof fence in Cobar, New South Wales.
+This photo was taken in 1905, when new fencing projects were spurred on by the devastating effects of rabbits on agriculture and ecology.

 Though rabbits were first introduced to Australia in 1788 with the arrival of the First Fleet, the most significant population explosion occurred later on in the 19th century.
 Twenty-four European rabbits were introduced to Australia in 1859 by estate owner Thomas Austin in Victoria.
 These rabbits were introduced both for hunting purposes and to provide a sense of familiarity for colonists, allowing for the pastimes of sport shooting, coursing, and falconry.
 Rabbits were also introduced to New Zealand as a substitute for foxes in horseback hunting.
 Their descendants multiplied and spread throughout the country and caused severe agricultural damage and widespread ecological changes that contributed to the decline of native Australian species such as the greater bilby (Macrotis lagotis) and the southern pig-footed bandicoot (Chaeropus ecaudatus).

 Between 1901 and 1907, Australia built an immense "rabbit-proof fence" to halt the westward expansion of the infestation.
 The European rabbit, however, can not only jump very high, but also burrow underground, and this fence failed to protect from rabbit infestation; despite this, further fencing projects were undertaken that also failed to control the spread of rabbits in Australia.

-During the 1950s, the intentional introduction of a virus that causes myxomatosis provided some relief in Australia, but not in New Zealand, where the insect vectors necessary for the spread of the disease were not present.
-Myxomatosis can also infect pet rabbits (the same species).
+During the 1950s, the intentional introduction of the Myxoma virus, which causes myxomatosis, provided some relief in Australia, but not in New Zealand, where the insect vectors necessary for the spread of the disease were not present.
+Myxomatosis can also infect pet rabbits.
 Today's remaining feral rabbits in Australia are largely immune to myxomatosis.
-A strain of a second deadly rabbit virus, rabbit haemorrhagic disease (RHD), was imported to Australia in 1991 as a biological control agent, and was released accidentally in 1995, killing millions of rabbits.
+A strain of a second deadly rabbit virus, rabbit haemorrhagic disease virus (RHDV), was imported to Australia in 1991 as a biological control agent and was released accidentally in 1995, killing millions of rabbits.
 The virus has been developed further to address changes in environment and population, with a Korean variant referred to as K5 being released throughout Australia in 2017.
-RHD was also introduced—illegally—in New Zealand with less success due to improper timing.
+RHDV was also introduced—illegally—in New Zealand with less success due to improper timing.